carpentries-incubator/life-sciences-workshop/README.md

 The ability to load data into Excel, perform calculations and create plots is widespread.
 However, this 'mouse-click' driven approach to analysis, combined, perhaps, with a lack of good data management principles, can lead to analytical results that are ambiguous, non-reproducible, and unusable in the long term.

-By using basic data management ideas with files, as-well-as within files such as spreadsheets, combined with the ability to load, explore and analyse data in a code-based environment like R, your research efforts will be significantly improved.
+By applying basic data management ideas, combined with the ability to load, explore and analyse data in a code-based environment like R, your research efforts will be significantly improved.

 ### Structure